- Last updated:

 Council offers reduced registration fees for owners who are members of the Queensland Feline Association (QFA) or Dogs Queensland.
 The owner must provide council with the training certification or membership number.

 Lifetime registration allows you to pay a one-off fee to register your cat.
 There will be no annual renewal fee.
 Lifetime registration is available for cat owners who have a cat or kitten which is:

 - desexed and

 Lifetime registration is not available for dogs at this time.
-Dog registration is under the Animal Management (Cats & Dogs) Act 2008 which does not allow lifetime registration.
+Dog registration is under the Animal Management (Cats and Dogs) Act 2008 which does not allow lifetime registration.